-Dare to Dream (Traumfabrik) is released on all major digital platforms 14th December 2020
+Dare to Dream (Traumfabrik) is released on all major digital platforms on 14th December 2020.

-In the Spring of 1946, the East German DEFA company took over the famous Studio Babelsberg.
-The vast complex that had given birth to Fritz Lang’s Metropolis caught up in the segregation of Berlin.
-However, up until 1961, the studio continued to act as a conduit between east and west, both in employment and filmmaking.
-But, as the cold war between Russia and the USA increased in its intensity.
-Germany became a focal point for tensions, with an iron curtain finally descending in 1961.
-With families and communities cut in half as an infamous wall began construction.
-However, for Studio Babelsberg, life would go on.
-Its magical sound stages having survived Imperialism, Fascism, the obliteration of war and the social division of peace.
+In 1946, the East German DEFA company took over the famous Studio Babelsberg.
+The vast complex that had given birth to Fritz Lang’s Metropolis was now caught up in the segregation of Berlin as East and West collided.
+However, until 1961, the studio continued to act as a conduit between East and West in employment and filmmaking.
+But as the cold war between Russia and the USA increased, Germany became a focal point for tensions as the iron curtain descended in 1961 with families and communities cut in half as a wall began construction.
+However, for Studio Babelsberg, life would go on, its magical sound stages having survived Imperialism, Fascism, the obliteration of war and the social division of peace.

-It is within the turbulent history of the studio, its place, survival and enduring magic that Martin Schreier’s romantic fantasy finds its voice.
-With the films rich visuals, luscious production values and outstanding performances merging the energy of La-la Land with the magic of The Greatest Showman.
-The result of which is a slice of escapist delight; sweeping the viewer away from the pain of lockdown for two glorious hours.
+Within the turbulent history of the studio, its place, survival and enduring magic, Martin Schreier’s romantic fantasy finds its voice in a movie that merges the energy of La-la Land with the charm of The Greatest Showman.
+The result is a joyous slice of romantic drama that sweeps us away for two glorious hours.
 But, make no mistake; this is no wannabe musical in either design or delivery.
-Its style, panache and beauty firmly embedded in European filmmaking and storytelling.
-Here, Shreirer layers his romantic fantasy with a more urgent exploration of love across enforced borders.
-However, despite the pain of Berlin’s division sitting front and centre, Dare to Dream is full of hope and optimism; a glorious love letter to cinema and the power of dreams.
+Instead, its style, panache and humour are firmly embedded in the beauty of European filmmaking and storytelling.
+Here, Shreirer layers his romantic drama with an urgent exploration of love across enforced borders.
+However, despite the pain of Berlin’s division sitting front and centre, Dare to Dream is full of hope and optimism – a glorious love letter to cinema and the power of dreams.

-Our story opens as a grandfather consoles his grandson; the young boy having just learned that love is never easy, and the expression of emotions can be equally as hard.
-His tear-filled eyes, leading his grandfather to recount a story of hardwon love.
-A story that starts during the summer of 1961 in East Berlin, as Emil (Dennis Mojen) leaves national armed service for the DEFA studios dream factory.
-His older brother Alex (Ken Duken), having secured him work as an extra.
-With Emil’s first movie a pirate adventure starring the enigmatic and stroppy French actress Beatrice Morée.
-However, in Emil’s eyes, the real star is her younger dance double Milou (Emilia Schüle).
-And when Emil steels a brief kiss from Milou on set, his heart is stolen forever.
+Our story opens as a grandfather consoles his grandson, the young boy has just learned that love is never easy, and the expression of emotions can be equally as challenging.
+His tear-filled eyes lead his grandfather to recount a story of hardwon love.
+This story begins during the summer of 1961 in East Berlin, as Emil (Dennis Mojen) leaves his national armed service for the dream factory of the DEFA studios.
+Here his older brother Alex (Ken Duken) has secured him work as a walk-on extra in a pirate adventure starring the enigmatic but stroppy French actress Beatrice Morée.
+However, as Emil walks onto the set, Morée’s younger dance double Milou (Emilia Schüle) steals his attention and heart.

 Director: Martin Schreier